Energy, climate and mobility

 On Budget Day 2024, the plans for the coming year were announced.
-We list the most important (tax) proposals relevant to you as an employer or employee.
+We list the most important (fiscal) proposals that concern energy, climate and mobility.
 What might change for you?

 The salary threshold will be raised from € 46,107 to € 50,436 (2024 amounts; higher indexed amounts will apply in 2027), based on the salary standard for a residence permit as a knowledge migrant.
 For employees under 30 with a master's degree, the salary threshold will increase from € 35,048 to € 38,338 (2024).